ashwin-pc/Portfolio/Readme.md

 ### 3. Graphics Section

-`Firebase's` `Storage` is used to store images and thumbnails. a automator workflow is used to generate thumbnails.
+`Firebase's` `Storage` is used to store images and thumbnails. a photoshop script is used to generate thumbnails.

 The download URL of these files must be saved in firebase `Database`